xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES: http://nutcracker123.com/nutcracker/releases/

+3.1.4:  Sep 03,2013 - Enhancement: (Matt).
+Custom Model now uses pixel count 1..n.
+Models can be put on preview.
+For example, you can
+						define a candy cane out of rgb pixels and then place candycane in the preview window.
+Very Nice!
+                    - Enhancement: (Matt) You can now copy models.
+					- Enhancement: (Matt) You can now rotate single strand models in the preview window.
+					- Enhancement: (Matt) There is a Sequence open button on the Preview tab.
+If you use this to open a sequence there is an option to set the "Part of my Display" checkboxes to match the models that just got opened.
 3.1.3:  Aug 27,2013 - Enhancement: (Matt).
 New Effect Curtain.
 					- Enhancement: (Matt)  New tab PREVIEW.
 There is a new tab that will allow you to see all of your models displaying effects.
 					- Bug (Frank) Fixed channel numbering for single string and Window models